-Southbound lanes closed after crash on Auckland's Northern Motorway
+Lanes cleared after crash on Auckland's Northern Motorway

 Advertisement

-The crash which ocurred just south of the McClymonts Rd initally blocked two lanes but all southbound lanes are now closed.
+The crash which occurred just south of the McClymonts Rd initially led to the closure of all southbound lanes.

 At 2.40pm NZTA advised that the traffic queues were roughly 500m.